cran/flextable/README.md

   - the new function(s) with code and roxygen tags (with examples)
   - a new section in the appropriate vignette that describes how to use the new function
-  - add corresponding tests in directory `tests/testthat`.
+  - corresponding tests in directory `tests/testthat`.

 By using rhub (run `rhub::check_for_cran()`), you will see if everything is ok.
 When submitted, the PR will be evaluated automatically on travis